The 13 Islands of Sydney Harbour (Including Former Islands)

 Developed into a premium waterfront urban space with commercial offices, residential apartments, and public walkways, Darling Island was once not much more than a small rocky island.

+It was reclaimed in the 19th century to accommodate the development of a large shipyard.
 The peninsula was sold to the NSW government at the end of the 19th century, and the area was redeveloped with wharves and railway yards.

 Two iconic brick buildings that were built during that time for the Royal Navy are still there and are now used as offices.